boefraty74/todelete_TutorialFunnelPlot/README.md

 The user obviously wants to control colors and sizes of visual elements as well as some internal parameters of algorithm from UI.
 Let's add this capability:

 * We need to edit _"capabilities.json"_ again, this time the _objects_ section.
-More about [_objects_ section ...](https://github.com/Microsoft/PowerBI-visuals/blob/master/Capabilities/Objects.md).
+Read more about _objects_ section [here](https://github.com/Microsoft/PowerBI-visuals/blob/master/Capabilities/Objects.md).

 This is the place to define names, tooltips and types of each parameter.
 As well we decide on partition of parameters into groups (three groups in this case).